GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

         <p>Number of users: <%= @value %></p>

-5. Recompile and run the app
+5. Recompile and run the app:

         mix phx.server